Why Small Business Owners Need To Consider S-Corporations

 One class of stock: Choosing an S Corporation status will limit your organization to issuing one class of stock, which may affect your business' control on an internal level.

 Making the decision about what business entity is right for you is an incredibly important decision and not one that should be taken lightly.
-If you're a member of my email list, you received access to this graph this week breaking down the differences between each of the formation options available, if not join below to get the full chart.
+If you're a member of my email list, you received access to this graph breaking down the differences between each of the formation options available, if not join below to get the full chart.